jmccreight/pywatershed-csdms-2023/README.md

 ### `LICENSE`
 The license applied to this work.

+### `environment.yml`
+This is the environment file used by Binder (mybinder.org) and WholeTale (wholetale.org).
+It does not include jupyter dependencies you would need locally.
+Please see `env/` (next section) for establishing environments locally.

 ### `env/`
 Conda/mamba environment files that support the notebooks in this repository.
 Conda (or mamba) is required to install the environment.
 The `pws-env.yml` environment works as of May 2023.
 However it may become outdated and it can take a very long time to install using conda.
 For that reason there are `pws-env-frozen-<platform>-<arch>.yml` files which should install much more quickly in conda.
 These have specific instructions for conda installation at the top of the individual files, wher you choose the `env_name` you want for a given `env_file`: